See other versions of Charades.

 Instructions (Estimated Total Time: 15 min):

-- Choose one Youth to start the game.
+- Choose one youth to start the game.
 (1 min)

 - A youth is chosen as the performer and draws a card without showing it to anyone.